-- Performance stock units, or PSUs, that vest based on our total shareholder return (TSR) ranking relative to the S&P SmallCap 600 Index over a three-year performance period and require a median TSR ranking for target payout; - · PSUs that vest based on our return on invested capital (ROIC) over a three-year performance period; and - Performance metrics intended to hold our executive officers accountable for the Company's financial performance.
-In 2018, the short-term incentive performance metrics established by the Compensation Committee related to net sales, adjusted earnings per share and free cash flow generation.
+- Performance stock units, or PSUs, that vest based on our total shareholder return (TSR) ranking relative to the S&P SmallCap 600 Index over a three-year performance period and require a median TSR ranking for target payout; - PSUs that vest based on our return on invested capital (ROIC) over a three-year performance period; and - Performance metrics intended to hold our executive officers accountable for our financial performance.
+In 2021, the short-term incentive performance metrics established by the Compensation Committee related to promoting organic sales growth, encouraging sales growth in the electric vehicle and power markets, developing a sustainability strategy, enhancing safety and product quality and generating and conserving cash.